 Besides enchanting music, the building hides a ghostly phantom, according to witnesses who have reported the feeling of an invisible presence often brushing past them or even walking through them.
 According to the reportings, the unusual encounters often happened on the second floor near the library.
 Who may the phantom be, it is uncertain, but there are some speculations.

 The graceful building has a turbulent history in itself.
-Originally, the nunnery of St Peter once stood at the same place but burned out in the big fire that followed the most catastrophic earthquake that hit Dubrovnik.
+Initially, the nunnery of St Peter once stood at the same place but burned out in the big fire that followed the most catastrophic earthquake that hit Dubrovnik.
 The horrific earthquake shook the city of Dubrovnik on the 6th of April 1667 between 8 and 9 o’clock in the morning.
 The great catastrophe left the City in ruins.
-In that moment the nunnery of St Peter was one of eight convents that existed within the City walls.
-Among more than 2000 fallen citizens, many nuns lost their lives since six of the convents were completely destroyed and the remaining two heavily damaged.
+At that moment the nunnery of St Peter was one of eight convents that existed within the City walls.
+Among more than 3000 fallen citizens, many nuns lost their lives since six of the convents were utterly destroyed and the remaining two heavily damaged.

-However, it is believed that the ghostly presence isn’t that of a nun that may have died here, but of very same aforementioned Luka Sorkočević.
-A descendant of the respectable noble family Sorkočević (Sorgo), Luka Sorkočević (1734 - 1789) left a modest but valuable opus of different musical compositions among which the seven silvery, bright and lighthearted symphonies written in major scales are still the most performed and cherished in Dubrovnik today.
+However, it is believed that the ghostly presence isn’t that of a nun that may have died here, but of very same Luka Sorkočević, mentioned earlier.
+A descendant of the respectable noble family Sorkočević (Sorgo), Luka Sorkočević (1734 - 1789) left a modest but valuable opus of different musical compositions.
+Among those, the seven silvery, bright and lighthearted symphonies written in major scales are still the most performed and cherished in Dubrovnik today.

-You would think that the cheerful melodies that still touch the strings of our hearts would assume that their author was a merry gentleman too, but quite the contrary.
-Luka Sorkočević must have suffered from sadness and melancholy, the results of a chronic illness in his last years.
-He committed suicide by throwing himself from the third floor of his palace in Dubrovnik at the age of 55.
-Today, the Sorkočević palace is the home of Dubrovnik’s bishop, while the window through which Luka made his last leap into death is forever walled up.
+You would think that the cheerful melodies that still touch the strings of our hearts would assume that their author was a merry gentleman too.
+However, it was quite the contrary.
+He must have suffered from sadness and melancholy, the results of chronic illness in his last years.
+Luka Sorkočević committed suicide by throwing himself from the third floor of his palace in Dubrovnik at the age of 55.
+Today, the Sorkočević palace is the home of Dubrovnik's bishop, while the window through which Luka made his last leap into death is forever walled up.

 Whether his spirit is bound to earth as a result of his suicide, we shall never know.
-Although it is certain that Luka Sorkočević will forever live on in his beautiful whimsical baroque music of Dubrovnik.
+Although, without any doubt, Luka Sorkočević will forever live on in his beautiful whimsical baroque music of Dubrovnik.